The Career Management Center

 Online Mock Interviews

-To help you develop professional tools and skills, the student-run MMS Association (MMSA) and other clubs organize career-focused events for you to get firsthand advice on topics like job search tactics, effective networking, and career experience.
+To help you develop professional tools and skills, the student-run MMS Fellows and other clubs organize career-focused events for you to get firsthand advice on topics like job search tactics, effective networking, and career experience.